-- Test implementation and execution is the activity where - test procedures or scripts are specified - by combining the test cases in a particular order - including any other information needed for test execution - the environment is set up, and - the tests are run.
+- Test implementation and execution is the activity where - > test procedures or scripts are specified - by combining the test cases in a particular order - including any other information needed for test execution - > the environment is set up, and - the tests are run.

+- Test cases

-- Finalizing, implementing and prioritizing test cases (including the identification of test data).
+Finalizing, implementing and prioritizing (including the identification of test data).

-- Developing and prioritizing test procedures,
+- Test procedures Developing and prioritizing

-- Creating test data
+- Creating test data.

-- Optionally
+- Depending on situation:

-- Preparing test harnesses
+- Preparing test harnesses.

 - Writing automated test scripts.

 ^{} Test harness: A test environment comprised of stubs (stub = A skeletal or special-purpose implementation of a software component) and drivers (driver = A software component or test tool that replaces a component that takes care of the control and/or the calling of a component or system) needed to execute a test.
-[ISTQB-GWP12].
+[ISTQB-GWP15].